-Ms. Buschner currently serves on the Executive Committee of the Trial Lawyers Association of Metropolitan Washington, D.C.
-(TLA-DC) as the Treasurer and Miami University’s Pre-Law Alumni Board.
+Ms. Buschner is the president-elect of the Trial Lawyers Association of Metropolitan Washington, D.C.
+(TLA-DC) and the Chair of Miami University’s Pre-Law Alumni Board.
 She has also served as a faculty member (2011, 2012,2014 and 2016) for Emory University Law School’s Trial Techniques Program.

-Ms. Buschner graduated from Miami University in 1990, and received her J.D. from the University of Louisville in 1995.
+Ms. Buschner graduated from Miami University and received her J.D. from the University of Louisville.
 She is admitted to practice in the District of Columbia; the Commonwealth of Kentucky; the U.S. District Court for the District of Columbia; the U.S. District Court for the Eastern District of Kentucky; the U.S. District Court for the District of Maryland and the U.S. Court of Appeals for the District of Columbia Circuit.

 Ms. Buschner has co-authored two articles with colleague Reuben A. Guttman: “Patients Suffer from Drug Industry’s Chronic Greed,” Wall Street Journal MarketWatch (August 7, 2013) and “Taking the Next Step in Pharma Fraud,” American Constitution Society Blog (May 8, 2012).